Bangladesh: Nearly 100 dead, more injured in protests – DW – 08/05/2024

 Bangladesh: Nearly 100 dead, more injured in protestsAugust 5, 2024

-The Interior Ministry declared an indefinite nationwide curfew from 6 p.m. local time.
+The Interior Ministry has declared an indefinite nationwide curfew from 6 p.m. local time.

 A student-led protest movement began last month as a call to eliminate a controversial quota system for public sector job recruitment, which the Bangladesh Supreme Court has since scaled back.
 However, the protests have since transformed into a broader anti-government movement.